Fractal

 Imagine for a minute all the data for a massively complex billing system is structured in this way.
 Anyone can wrap their heads around 3 data locations.
 Complexity is gone; transformation becomes not only possible but predictable.

-Fractal Programming expects that most data comes from somewhere else.
+Fractal Computing expects that most data comes from somewhere else.
 It has a sophisticated ETL function to smoothly accept data in multiple formats, from many locations, process it and emit the results.

 For 40 years software vendors, particularly those from the database world, believed their data stores were the center of the computing universe.
 These vendors continue to hold many IT shops hostage to painful maintenance fees for essentially obsolete technology.
 It may be obsolete, unable to support transformation, but it is the infrastructure of the modern enterprise.